DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 A few thoughts to end on.

-* In comparison to some of the circuity numbers quoted in [that wikibooks entry](https://en.wikibooks.org/wiki/Transportation_Geography_and_Network_Science/Circuity), this route factor looks a little high.
-It makes me frett about coordinate systems.
+* In comparison to some of the circuity numbers quoted in [that wikibooks entry](https://en.wikibooks.org/wiki/Transportation_Geography_and_Network_Science/Circuity), this route factor looks rather high.
+It makes me fret about coordinate systems.
 I'm pretty sure the original data is lat-long, but... yes, worth a sanity check.
 The article does mention two points, though:
     * "The measure has also been considered by Wolf (2004) using GPS traces of actual travelers route selections, finding that many actual routes experience much higher circuity than might be expected."
     * "Levinson and El-Geneidy (2009) show that circuity measured through randomly selected origins and destinations exceeds circuity measured from actual home-work pairs.
 Workers tend to choose commutes with lower circuity, applying intelligence to their home location decisions compared to their work."
 * The randomness in the Google matrix API routes will also mean many short distances in non-urban areas, where I'd expect circuity to be much higher (something that should actually be easy enough to test).
 Though that wouldn't explain it bottoming out at a rather high ~1.35.